vineethtw/personal/hike_recommendations.md

     Long, but beautful during summer.
 The Tegernseer-hutte sits nuzzled between two mountains, and it's a sight to see.

-    _Tags_: Scrambling route available, but there is a longer alternate route
+    _Tags_: Scrambling route available (take this!!!), but there is a longer alternate route (not that interesting!)

     _Refreshments / Huts_: Yes